-But before you can identify and sort these flags, it's important to introspect about what your personal needs are in a partner and relationship, says Laurel House, a relationship expert at eharmony.
+But before you can identify and sort these flags, it's important to introspect about what your personal needs are in a partner and relationship, says Laurel House, a relationship expert at eHarmony.
 Needs, she adds, are different than wants in relationship, because wants aren't necessarily relationship-sustaining.
 (Basically, it's not an automatic deal-breaker or a red flag if a person doesn't satisfy all of your wants.)
 Most of us have the same basic needs in a relationship, House adds—like the need to feel safe (emotionally, mentally, and physically), sexy, and seen—but it’s still important to rank those needs to gauge whether the most important ones can be met by a new potential romantic partner.

-What are green flags in a relationship?
+What are some green flags in a relationship?

 “A green flag means this [person] is safe and you should proceed.” —Laurel House, relationship expert

-Green flags can also serve as signposts to help you determine whether or not you’re interested in getting to know a person better and pursue a romantic relationship.
+Green flags in a person can also serve as signposts to help you determine whether or not you’re interested in getting to know a person better and pursue a romantic relationship.
 The more green flags in a relationship that you can identify, the likelier you are to want to keep nurturing your potential new connection.

 1. They establish and maintain eye contact